Skincare

 Serums

 A good basic to start is with a Hyaluronic acid serum, I'd recommed one from the Ordinary, CeraVe or a Japanese brand called Hada Labo, this will hydrate your skin and is smoothing and calming.
-You may want to try Ordinary’s Buffet as well.
-This contains peptides to encourage collagen and is quite lovely.
-Apply one of these twice a day after cleansing.

-That's really quite enough, but ifyou want to get more fancy and target other skin complaints then tailor make from the list below to suit your skin’s needs.
+That's really quite enough, but if you want to get more fancy and target other skin complaints then tailor make from the list below to suit your skin’s needs.

-liquids first, thicker ones after, and oily ones last.
+As a rule apply runny liquids first, thicker ones after, and oily ones last.

-If the combination piles (rubs off in little bits), adjust order or
+If the combination piles (rubs off in little bits), adjust order or combinations.

 Vitamin C

 Good for dull complexions or unwanted pigmentation.
 Use either in the mornings, or evening time on alternate days with your retinol.
-Do not use at the same time as your retinol, the active ingredients will cancel each others out.
+Do not use at the same time as your retinol; the active ingredients will cancel each other out.
 Vitamin C serum oxidises if exposed to light/air so ensure the serum you buy is in an opaque airtight container, aim for 10-20% concentration in your product.La Roche Possay and Garnier make nice ones that are well absorbed.

 Topical Caffiene